Arijit1080/Face-Detection-using-Raspberry-Pi-with-Python/README.md

-# Face Detection using Raspberry Pi
+# Face Detection using DLIB in Raspberry Pi

-Simple code in python for Face Detection using Raspberry Pi or any other PC.
+Simple code in python using DLIB for Face Detection in Raspberry Pi or any other PC.

 ## Dependencies